testplan.report.testing package

 Shortcut for instantiating TestReport object (and its children) from nested python dictionaries.

-entry_uids
+property entry_uids

 Return the UIDs of all entries in this report group.